If you are subject to the Federal Motor Carrier Safety Regulations, you must have a physical every two years.

 - As a commercial driver, if there is a change in your medical status or interstate/intrastate status, you must provide DMV with a new self-certification form, and if necessary new medical examination documents

 - Self-certification is required by Federal Motor Carrier Safety Regulations.
 Reference: 49 CFR 383.71 and 383.73.

 FMCSA Driver Exemption Programs (Diabetes and Vision Exemption)

-The Federal Diabetes and Vision Exemption Programs have specific requirements, as well as requests for hearing and seizure exemptions.
-These requests may include medical exams, employment history, driving experience and motor vehicle records which must be submitted with the application.
+The Federal Diabetes and Vision Exemption Programs have specific requirements and requests for hearing and seizure exemptions.
+These requests may include medical exams, employment history, driving experience, and motor vehicle records which must be submitted with the application.
 The Agency will make a final decision within 180 days of receipt of the complete application.
+Visit FMCSA for details.

 Updated medical certificates may be submitted online

 If you have questions about the process or wish to submit your updated medical online use our contact form.